England Women v West Indies Women scorecard

 West Indies Women in England

-England Women need 29 runs to win from 5.5 overs with 8 wickets remaining.
+West Indies Women need 82 runs to win from 9.1 overs with 8 wickets remaining.

 Total